 Are you struggling to pay back your personal loans?
 Paying off your loans can be daunting, but there are several strategies and options to extend or postpone your loans, including deferment, forbearance & installments.
 Compare payment plans, consolidation, and refinancing options.
 Learn how paying off your loans faster can save on the total cost of your loan.
 Early payment off loans is not always the optimal strategy, but to decide what is best in your case, evaluate how you benefit from debt, and compare those benefits to the cost of keeping loans in place.

 When applying for personal loans, it's important to always abide by the terms of the loan agreement: your minimum monthly payment is based on the type of loan, the amount you owe, the length of your repayment plan, and your interest rate.

-Do you want to learn how to make payments, set up a loan repayment schedule, and get help to pay back your small personal loans?
+Do you want to learn how to make payments, set up a loan repayment schedule, and get help to pay back your personal loans?
 Read these topics before signing a loan contract.

 WHAT HAPPENS IF YOU DON'T PAY BACK THE LOAN

 If you default on a personal loan, there are many ways a lender can make your financial life miserable.
 So, if you cannot make your loan payments, take immediate action to minimize the damage and preserve your credit scores.